Mark Anthony Martinez, MFA

 Upcoming \ Currently On View

 "All About Me," but dont worry, that's just the title.
 For this show we invited over 45 artists from San Antonio and surrounding areas to create a work of art based on the concept of self-portraiture.
-This is going to be our first large scale group exhibition in our space and we are excited to have you all experience this show.Opening August 23rd 7pm to 11pm
+This is going to be our first large scale group exhibition in our space and we are excited to have you all experience this show.On view through October 23rd

 Video Work